Dr. Jan Kuever

-Since graduating as M.A. in Sociology and Cultural Anthropology in Germany in 2007, Jan Kuever worked as Lecturer and Administrator at the University of Iringa, Tanzania.
+Since graduating as M.A. in Sociology and Cultural Anthropology in Germany in 2007, Dr. Jan Kuever worked as Lecturer and Administrator at the University of Iringa, Tanzania.
 He is the author and initiator of fahari yetu and as Managing Director responsible for overseeing and coordinating all activities.
-The programme also serves as case study for his PhD research in Heritage Studies at BTU Cottbus-Senftenberg, Germany.
+The programme also served as case study for his PhD research in Heritage Studies at BTU Cottbus-Senftenberg, Germany.
 The research investigates the theoretical and practical link between culture, heritage and sustainable development.

 Jimson S. Sanga

 Jimson Sanga has been Lecturer in Cultural Anthropology and Tourism at the University of Iringa since 2011 and graduated as M.A. in Tourism, Culture and Society in 2014.
 He is assisting the Managing Director in coordination and monitoring of the programme and actively engages in implementation of communication and promotion activities.
 With his research background in Ethnomusicology one major focus of his work is the commercialization of regional music and dance into viable tourism products.